SleepyF0X/Campus.net/README.md

 # Campus.net
-Campus on ASP.NET Core for KPI (no)
+Campus on ASP.NET Core for KPI (no, heh)